sheodox/jimaku-player/CONTRIBUTING.md

 ## Files of note

-* **src/SRT.js** - The SRT class is a parser for SRT files.
-It breaks up each subtitle line in an SRT file into an array of objects including: the subtitle text, the start and end times of when that subtitle is to be shown (in ms), and any optional styling information (currently just font size is supported).
+* **src/parsers/** - The files in this folder are parsers for each supported format.
+It parses each raw subtitle file into an array of objects with start/end times in milliseconds, and the subtitle text that should show in between those times.
 * **src/VideoController.js** - When opening the tray or when clicking a subtitle (to open a Jisho search) the video should be automatically paused.
 The VideoController class handles when the video should be paused or resumed.
 It just maintains an array of reasons why a video should be paused, and if no reasons remain it will resume playing the video.
 * **src/main.js** - Creates and mounts the Svelte app.
 * **src/App.svelte** - The main component that orchestrates everything.
-* **src/SRTPrompt.svelte** - Basically just a file input, allows you to select an SRT file, then passes the file content back up to the App component which takes it from there.
+* **src/SubtitlePrompt.svelte** - Basically just a file input, allows you to select a subtitle file, then passes the file content back up to the App component which takes it from there.
 * **src/Subtitles.svelte** - The component that actually shows the subtitles over the video.
 * **src/Tray.svelte** - The sidebar that contains settings for how the script behaves, and a list of recent subtitles to easily view if you missed what someone said.